- What other names is Brewer's Yeast known by?

 - Dosing considerations for Brewer's Yeast.

-Brewer's yeast is used for diarrhea, the common cold and other upper respiratory tract infections, influenza, swine flu, loss of appetite, acne, premenstrual syndrome (PMS), recurring boils on the skin (furunculosis), and type 2 diabetes.
+Brewer's yeast is taken by mouth for respiratory problems, including the common cold and other upper respiratory tract infections, influenza, seasonal allergies, and swine flu.
+Brewer's yeast is also taken by mouth for diarrhea, swelling of the colon (colitis) due to the bacteria Clostridium difficile, high cholesterol, loss of appetite, acne, premenstrual syndrome (PMS), recurring boils on the skin (furunculosis), and type 2 diabetes.
 It has also been used as a source of B vitamins, chromium, and protein.

 Insufficient Evidence to Rate Effectiveness for...

 - Hay fever (allergic rhinitis).
 Early research shows that taking 500 mg of a specific brewer's yeast product (EpiCor by Embria Health Sciences) for 12 weeks reduces nasal symptoms associated with seasonal allergies during high pollen counts.
 However, the product doesn't seem to improve eye symptoms.
 Also, it doesn't seem to improve nasal or eye symptoms during allergy season if the pollen count is lower.

 - Swelling of the colon (colitis) due to the bacteria Clostridium difficile.
 There is a report that taking brewer's yeast by mouth for 4 months along with vancomycin for 30 days may help treat colitis caused by the bacteria Clostridium difficile and prevent recurrence.

 - Diabetes.
 Early research suggests that taking brewer's yeast containing chromium by mouth for 8 weeks can reduce blood sugar levels in people with diabetes.
 It may also reduce the need to use certain diabetes medications.